warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 At this point, the application is basically a standard ASP.NET Core 1.1 MVC Web application.
 ASP.NET Core is a rich framework for building Web applications.
 Additional information about ASP.NET Core can be found [here](https://www.asp.net/core).

 <a name="Exercise2"></a>
-## Exercise 2: Run the app in the Service Fabric Local Cluster Manager ##
+## Exercise 2: Run the app in a local cluster ##

 Now that you have created a basic Service Fabric project in Visual Studio 2017, it's time to see the application in action.
-In this exercise, you will deploy the application to the Service Fabric Local Cluster Manager on your development machine and examine the service using both Visual Studio 2017 and the Service Fabric Cluster Manager.
+In this exercise, you will deploy the application to a local cluster managed by the Service Fabric Local Cluster Manager and examine it in Visual Studio and in the Service Fabric Explorer.

 1. Click the **Start** button in Visual Studio 2017.
 This will deploy the Service Fabric application to a local Service Fabric cluster.
 This may take a couple of minutes the first time you do it.